5 Things I Wish I’d Known As A First Time Mum

 Like most first time mums I was thrilled to take my bundle of joy home.

 I knew the responsibility that came with having a baby and so I had prepared myself mentally and ‘physically’ to handle anything that came my way.
 These are some of the things I wish I knew by the time I was giving birth.
-In fact some are things I wish I applied but unfortunately like most new mothers, I had assumed they would come instinctively!
+In fact, some are things I wish I applied but unfortunately like most first time mums, I had assumed they would come instinctively!

 I may be the primary caregiver but my husband can handle the baby too.

 When help is offered, take it.
 Need I say more?
-No matter how supper mum you are, you need help, I did not have a full-time housie when my baby was born, so between making sure I had eaten, dishes were cleaned, dinner to prepared, baby was fed, put to sleep, and caring for my CS wound, I was bound to go nuts, I should have accepted the help.
+No matter how super mum you are, you need help, this is your first rodeo as a first time mum.
+I did not have a full-time housie when my baby was born, so between making sure I had eaten, dishes were cleaned, dinner to prepared, the baby was fed, put to sleep, and caring for my CS wound, I was bound to go nuts, I should have accepted the help.
 My friend came over 3 times a week to just keep me company and make sure I was sober; she let me sleep as she rocked the baby.
-Accept help, if it is not offered, ask for it, do not go at it as super mum.
+Accept help, if it is not offered, ask for it, do not go at it as a super mum.

 If I was to do it all over again, I would keep these things in mind.

 Editor’s Note: Are you at risk of Post-Natal Depression?
 Download our Post-natal Depression Checklist by one of Kenya’s Leading Doulas in our Info Center.